The 8th Annual Home Care, Hospice & Palliative Care Alliance of New Hampshire

 - Each agency sending volunteers to this session will receive a copy of the guidebook, The Wealth of Your Life: A Step-by-Step Guide for Creating an Ethical Will

-This session will be an actively engaging, interactive program about how the process of considering and creating an ethical will can offer a deeply meaningful avenue for articulating values, perspectives, feelings, wisdom, blessings and visions for legacy.
+This session is an actively engaging, interactive program about how the process of considering and creating an ethical will can offer a deeply meaningful avenue for articulating values, perspectives, feelings, wisdom, blessings and visions for legacy.

-Attendees will get an historic, legal and literary overview of ethical wills and be introduced to a simple structure for creating an ethical will, applicable in the lives of both volunteers and patients.
-Attendees will have an opportunity to share perspectives on both the opportunities and the challenges to bringing up the concept to patients and their families.
+Attendees received a historic, legal, and literary overview of ethical wills and are introduced to a simple structure for creating an ethical will, applicable in the lives of both volunteers and patients.
+Attendees will have an opportunity to share perspectives on both the opportunities and the challenges of bringing up the concept to patients and their families.

 “Service is not an experience of strength or expertise; service is an experience of mystery, surrender and awe. . . .Those who serve have traded a sense of mastery for an experience of mystery, and in doing so have transformed their work and their lives into practice. – Rachel Naomi Remen

 Mindful Movement, with Judy Gross